kimtaehyeong/EndoSLAM/README.md

 ### 3D-Scanner Images for Endo-SLAM Dataset

-3D-scanner images obtained for six organs which are fixed to scaffolds were cut in O, Z and L shapes to mimic the GI-tract path through the ascending  colon to  the  transverse  colon.
+3D-scanner images obtained for six organs which are fixed to scaffolds that were cut in O, Z and L shapes to mimic the GI-tract path through the ascending  colon to  the  transverse  colon.
+Gathering point cloud data from two colon, one intestine and three stomach from different individuals make dataset appropriate for transfer learning algorithms.
+Besides, the algorithm performance on the tissue with various texture details for the same organ type can be tested.

 <p align="center">
 <img src='imgs/rgb_3d.png' width=620/>